InternScenes: A Large-scale Simulatable Indoor Scene Dataset with Realistic Layouts: Related Work

 \textbf{Real-to-Sim 3D Scene Generation.} To construct scene datasets with authentic spatial distributions suitable for physics-based simulation and embodied AI training, researchers typically employ a real-to-sim paradigm to assemble scene datasets.
 In this approach, real environments are scanned to acquire detailed layout information, which is subsequently transformed into synthetic scene assets.
-For instance, the OpenRooms~\citep{li2021openrooms} dataset builds upon ScanNet~\citep{dai2017scannet} indoor point‐cloud, it aligns ShapeNet~\citep{chang2015shapenet} CAD models with the scanned furniture by the Scan2CAD~\citep{avetisyan2019scan2cad} method.
+For instance, the OpenRooms~\citep{li2021openrooms} dataset builds upon ScanNet~\citep{dai2017scannet} indoor point cloud; it aligns ShapeNet~\citep{chang2015shapenet} CAD models with the scanned furniture by the Scan2CAD~\citep{avetisyan2019scan2cad} method.
 During this process, each object’s bounding box is meticulously refined to enforce orthogonality with both the floor and wall planes and to remove any floating or intersecting artifacts, resulting in physically coherent scene layouts and object placements.
+Concurrent work MetaScenes~\citep{yu2025metascenes} also builds delicate Real2Sim replica via replacing objects in ScanNet~\citep{dai2017scannet} Scenes, but its coverage is limited in a single data source.
 In contrast, certain methods forego point‐cloud acquisition entirely, instead inferring spatial priors directly from a single image to synthesize 3D scenes.
 MIDI~\citep{huang2024midi} conditions on a single image to generate multiple object assets in one pass.
 However, it frequently introduces visible artifacts and suffers from severe entanglement among objects of disparate scales, undermining realistic interactions.
 ACDC~\citep{dai2024acdc} method leverages vision-language models to extract scene distributions from a single image and reconstruct environments using BEHAVIOR-1K~\citep{li2023behavior} assets.
 Despite its promise, ACDC struggles to accurately represent complex scenes populated with numerous small objects, limiting its fidelity in such scenarios.